 How do you describe how you approach photographing a wedding day?

-My photography during the ceremony and reception is almost 100% photojournalistic and I will never make you pause during your first dance or have you re-enact your first kiss in the aisle.
+My photography during the ceremony and reception is close to if not 100% photojournalistic and I will never make you pause during your first dance or have you re-enact your first kiss in the aisle.
 If a major event isn’t happening (ceremony, first dances, cake cutting, toasts, etc) I move around constantly to find interesting, funny, touching, or otherwise valuable moments.
 If guests grab me for a quick group photo or ten, I will absolutely take them.
 If you want large group shots with different tables or groupings of guest I will of course capture them as well!
 During getting ready, I likely will make suggestions to ensure the room looks good and you are in a nice spot as everyone puts finishing touches.
 However, once things begin happening I let them continue to flow so real emotions show through in the photographs.
 The portraits I take of you are what I call “casually posed” and I make heavy use of the surrounding environment.
 The goal is to make you as comfortable so that I can capture your true connection without you feeling awkward.
-I tell you where to stand and and give an idea of how to interact (“Kiss on her cheek”, “Just look at each other”, etc) and allow you to naturally fall into different poses.
+I tell you where to stand and and give an idea of how to interact and allow you to naturally fall into different poses.
 If something looks awkward or you are still unsure, I will move you more specifically, but how couples interact almost always naturally makes for amazing photographs when I put myself in the right place with the right lens and snap away.

 How do you describe the style of your photo editing?

 If your reception begins at noon in a room with large windows overlooking the ocean, the photos will be bright and airy.
-If your reception is late at night in a dark venue, I maintain that ambiance and you will see the various up lighting in the background against dark walls.
+If your reception is late at night in a historic venue, I maintain that ambiance and you will see the various lighting in the background against dark walls.